Erik-s-Foxpack/cubeempireserver/.github/ISSUE_TEMPLATE/crash-report.md

 ---
 name: Crash report
-about: Создайте краш-репорт чтобы помочь серверу!
+about: Create a crash report to help your server!
 title: ''
 labels: ''
 assignees: ''

 ---

-## Опишите ошибку
-Понятное и лаконичное описание ошибки.
+## Describe the error
+Short, but full description of the error.

-## Как воспроизвести
+## Reproducing
-Шаги к воспроизведению ошибки:
+Steps to reproduce this error:
-1. Пойти к '...'
+1. Walk to '...'
-2. Нажать на '....'
+2. Click the '....'
-3. Прыгнуть в '....'
+3. Jump in '....'
-4. Произошла ошибка
+4. Crash happened!

+## Expected behaviour
+Short, but full description of what should've happened.

+## Crash-report and log files
+Attach the newest crash-report.txt, latest.log and debug.log from the game folder files here.

-## Файл краш-репорта
+## Hardware info
-Приложите самый новый файл crash-report из папки игры.

-## Информация об устройстве:
- - Версия ОС: [e.g. MacOS 13.3, Windows 11 22H2]
+ - OS version: [e.g. MacOS 13.3, Windows 11 22H2]
- - Какой лаунчер: [e.g. License, Pirate]
+ - Which launcher: [e.g. License, Custom]
- - Версия игры + модлоадер: [e.g. 1.19.2 + Forge]
+ - Game version + modloader: [e.g. 1.19.2 + Forge]
- - Сервер на котором играете: [e.g. 1.16.5 "Городские приключения"]
+ - Server on which you play: [e.g. 1.12.2 "Minecraft 2: Electric boogaloo"]
+ - Shaders: [e.g. Complimentary: Reimagined v2.0]

-## Дополнительная информация
+## Additional info
-Добавьте любую дополнительную информацию об ошибке сюда.
+Add any additional info on errror here.